ROBOTIS-GIT/emanual/docs/en/parts/controller/cm-5.md

 - AUX : Assigned LED to be used by the user in the program.
 It can be turned on or off using task code.

 ## [MANAGE]
-- It displays Dynamixel Management Mode is in progress.
+- It displays DYNAMIXEL Management Mode is in progress.
-- It is used to set or test the operations of CM-5, AX/MX Dynamixel using [RoboPlus Manager].
+- It is used to set or test the operations of CM-5, AX/MX DYNAMIXEL using [RoboPlus Manager].
 - It is automatically executed when RoboPlus Manager and CM-5 are connected.

 ## [PROGRAM]